5 Fertility Myths Debunked

 Myth 4: On average, couples conceive within three months of trying.

 The ability to conceive varies among couples.
 Many factors affect conception, including age and fertility health of both the man and woman.
 About 59 percent of couples trying to conceive will be successful within three months, and about 85 percent will be successful within a year of trying.
-If you are unable to get pregnant within a year, it would be wise to make an appointment with a fertility specialist.
+If you are unable to get pregnant within a year, make an appointment with a specialist and learn more about NaProTECHNOLOGY™.
 If you are older than 35, you may want to consider making an appointment sooner.

 Timing is everything.
 While sperm can survive for up to five days in a woman’s uterus, an egg can only be fertilized up to 12 to 24 hours after its release from the ovary.
 In order to get pregnant, live sperm must be in the uterus within the short time frame of a woman’s ovulation.